Column: Tyson, Holyfield and a walk down memory lane | Times Leader

 Consider this: The biggest PPV set for April features a YouTube celebrity (Jake Paul) in the main event against a former MMA fighter.
 Other fights on the card involve long retired light heavyweight Antonio Tarver and veteran MMA heavyweight Frank Mir, while a Colombian musician, Reykon, takes on Joe Fournier, a British boxer who briefly fought for money but hasn’t had a fight in five years.

 It may enrage boxing purists, but there’s money to be made, as the company that brought you Tyson and Roy Jones Jr. showed with a surprisingly successful November pay-per-view that reportedly grossed more than $80 million.
-With Snoop Dog and entertainers like Justin Bieber, The Black Keys and others there’s also a ton of entertainment value for the $49.99 it will cost at home.
+With Snoop Dogg and entertainers such as Justin Bieber, The Black Keys and others there’s also a ton of entertainment value for the $49.99 it will cost at home.

 Compare that to a real fight that is basically three hours of a lousy undercard and long periods of inactivity with a big fight at the end and it’s no contest.
 The same price will buy you a real heavyweight fight two weeks later, but only devoted fans would think of spending it to watch Andy Ruiz Jr. and Chris Arreola mix it up with little at stake except their records.